 When viewing diatoms with a microscope the depth of field decreases when using higher magnification objectives.
 One way to increase the depth of field is to take a series of photographs at different focus levels by moving the fine focus between each picture frame.
 The images are then loaded into layers in a software program, aligned and blended.
 You can use as few as 2 images or as many as 50 or more.
 Below are images of a diatom that has been focus stacked using Photoshop, Helicon Focus, and Zerene software (there are other programs).

-Diatomaceous Earth – fossilized Diatoms
+Diatomaceous Earth – Fossilized Diatoms

 Diatomaceous earth is made up of diatom fossils consisting of about 80-90% silica with some alumina (2-4%) and 0.5 to 2% iron (Wikipedia).
 Fossilized diatoms are available from retailers online and some stores.
 Diatomaceous earth is used as: a filtration aid, mild abrasive, filler, support for chemical catalysts, in litter boxes, as a stabilizer in dynamite, thermal insulation, in potted plants and to absorb fluids.
 In addition it is used as an insecticide and kills: ants, bedbugs, silver fish, flies, flour beetles, and spider mites.
 It acts by lacerating the digest tract and absorbing oils and fats from the insect cuticle (Health Canada).
 It also kills beneficial insects such as bees so be careful if using it in your garden.